cslotboom/planesections/README.md

 ```

 ## Features:
-2D beams can be anayzed under the following force types:
+2D and 3D beams can be anayzed under the following force types:
 - Point loads
 - Point Moments
 - Line loads